Marie Stopes: Scientific research

 During Stopes' time at Manchester, she studied coal and coal balls and researched the collection of Glossopteris (Permian seed ferns).
 This was an attempt to prove the theory of Eduard Suess concerning the existence of Gondwana or Pangaea.
 A chance meeting with Antarctic explorer Robert Falcon Scott during one of his fund-raising lectures in 1904 brought a possibility of proving Suess's theory.
 Stopes's passion to prove Suess's theory led her to discuss the possibility of joining Scott's next expedition to Antarctica.
 She did not join the expedition, but Scott promised to bring back samples of fossils to provide evidence for the theory.
 Scott died during the 1912 Terra Nova Expedition, but fossils of plants from the Queen Maud Mountains found near Scott's and his companions' bodies provided this evidence.

-Her study of Carboniferous coal balls with Dr. Francis Oliver during her time at University College London proved pivotal, and coupled with Dawkins’ and Weiss’ influence at Victoria University of Manchester, helped spark Stopes’ intrigue in this area of research, aided, in part, by her close proximity to coal seams in the north of England.
+Her study of Carboniferous coal balls with Francis Oliver during her time at University College London proved pivotal, and coupled with Dawkins' and Weiss' influence at Victoria University of Manchester, helped spark Stopes' intrigue in this area of research, aided, in part, by her close proximity to coal seams in the north of England.
 These seams held calcareous nodules that preserved the anatomical structure of the permineralized peat that formed the coal balls.
 Her motive behind this research was driven, in part, by the importance of coal to the British Empire as its main source of fuel.
-The mines for these coal balls were close to Manchester, and Stopes became distinct from other paleobotanists by directly going to these mines and observing the coal on site.
+The mines for these coal balls were close to Manchester, and Stopes became distinct from other palaeobotanists by directly going to these mines and observing the coal on site.

 During this period of her research, Stopes first worked with James Lomax, a manufacturer of petrographic thin sections.
 She and Lomax did not get along; as a result, she decided to work with David Meredith-Seares Watson, one of her undergraduate students.
 Together, they investigated the coal-bearing strata of northern England.
 Their findings led them to hypothesize that the coal balls native to the area were formed when marine water permeated carboniferous peat mires.
 They proved that the coal balls had formed in situ, and the nodules had not been transported, which was being claimed at the time.
 With the coal balls being closely associated with overlying marine bands, Stopes and Watson came to the conclusion that the carbonate in the coal balls washed into the coal swamps from adjacent seas.
 This was contested while showcasing at conferences, but eventually the evidence became sustainable enough that this finding became one of the greatest contributions to the field.